-The AH Law Group is an international business and immigration law firm with offices in Arkansas, Washington, DC and Madrid, Spain.
+The Asa Hutchinson Law Group is an international business and immigration law firm with offices in Arkansas, Washington, DC and Madrid, Spain.
 The Firm serves diverse local, national and international clients spanning from individual entrepreneurs to multi-national corporations.
+Managed by Asa Hutchinson III who’s focus is primarily on commercial litigation, immigration law and intellectual property matters.

 The firm represents plaintiffs and defendants, both individuals and corporate clients, engaged in litigation concerning a variety of subjects including contract disputes, employment issues, intellectual property and real estate.